 In HyperDbg, there is a fundamental term called "event".
-Each time you use HyperDbg, you set a special event, for instance, imagine you want to intercept system-calls, you should set up an event that will be triggered in the case of a "syscall" execution, or when you set a hidden hook event on a particular function.
+Each time you use HyperDbg, you set a special event; for instance, imagine you want to intercept system-calls.
+You should set up an event that will be triggered in the case of a "syscall" execution, or when you set a hidden hook event on a particular function.

-It's much faster than exiting to the debugger and continues from there as all of these logging mechanisms are done in the kernel, and you just see the messages in user-mode.
+It's much faster than exiting to the debugger and continues from there as all of these logging mechanisms are done in the kernel, and you see the messages in user-mode.

-Run Custom Codes gives you the ability to run your custom assembly codes whenever a special event is triggered; this option is fast and powerful as you can customize the HyperDbg based on your needs.
+Custom Codes gives you the ability to run your custom assembly codes whenever a special event is triggered; this option is fast and powerful as you can customize the HyperDbg based on your needs.

 Each event will be triggered only in two situations.
 First, you set a particular condition for the event (conditionally), so each time the event is triggered, and the condition is met, then your selected action is performed.